AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   relatively small amount of Fortran code that is included with GSAS-II.

-* SCons (https://scons.org/) is used to compile the relatively small amount of Fortran code that is included with GSAS-II.
+* SCons (https://scons.org/) was used to compile the relatively small amount of Fortran code that is included with GSAS-II.
 Use of this is only for Python 3.11 and previous.
-It is discussed in the next section of this chapter.
+It should no longer be needed.

 Required Binary Files
 --------------------------------